Implant Periodontal Prosthodontics Postgraduate Program

 Closes: APPLICATION WINDOW IS CLOSED.

 THANK YOU FOR YOUR INTEREST.
-PLEASE CHECK BACK IN THE FALL FOR THE 2020 APPLICATION WINDOW DATES.
+PLEASE CHECK BACK FOR THE 2020 APPLICATION WINDOW DATES.

 The University of Maryland School of Dentistry, Division of Periodontics, welcomes candidates for the Implant Periodontal Prosthodontics Fellowship program.
 Individuals who have completed U.S. postgraduate training in Periodontics or Prosthodontics are eligible for this 12-month intensive program, which includes an anticipated 24 hours of weekly clinical time.